-Azure Route Server simplifies dynamic routing between your network virtual appliance (NVA) and your virtual network.
-It allows you to exchange routing information directly through Border Gateway Protocol (BGP) routing protocol between any NVA that supports the BGP routing protocol and the Azure Software Defined Network (SDN) in the Azure Virtual Network (VNet) without the need to manually configure or maintain route tables.
+Azure Route Server simplifies dynamic routing between your network virtual appliance (NVA) and your Azure virtual network.
+It allows you to exchange routing information directly through Border Gateway Protocol (BGP) routing protocol between any NVA that supports the BGP routing protocol and the Azure Software Defined Network (SDN) in the virtual network without the need to manually configure or maintain route tables.
 Azure Route Server is a fully managed service and is configured with high availability.

 Azure Route Servers created before November 1, 2021, that don't have a public IP address associated, are deployed with the public preview offering.
 The public preview offering is not backed by General Availability SLA and support.
 To deploy Azure Route Server with the General Availability offering, and to achieve General Availability SLA and support, please delete and recreate your Route Server.